yanivyacoby/a-guide-to-your-phd/guide.md

 Therefore, so long as you learn the skills and tools necessary to do your research (as per your advisor's recommendation), we recommend you focus on learning and not on grades.

-> To help balance classes and research (as well as personal life), we compiled a list of tips we hope you find useful:
+> **We compiled a list of tips** we hope you find useful to help balance classes and research (as well as personal life):
 * Work on problem-sets with classmates.
 In many classes, the instructors even specifically say the problem-sets are designed to require collaboration!
 * Go to office hours, and come prepared with questions after having already looked at and attempted the problems.
 * Try to align class projects with research -- some professors let you even combine your research with the class project.